wgryglas/pelicanReDoc/content/heat-conduction.rst

 Run Simulation
 ----------------------------------------

-Finally, we can start the simulation.
-The `Laplace Equation` is a linear partial differential equation and can be solved just in 1 iteration.
-We should expect that the solver will converge just after making one iteration.
+Now we can start the simulation.
+The Laplace Equation is a linear partial differential equation and can be solved in just one iteration.
-We do not have to change maximum ``Number of Iterations`` because solver will stop when the convergence criterion is fulfilled.
+We do not have to change maximum ``Number of Iterations`` because the solver will stop as soon as the convergence criterion is fulfilled.

   #.
 Go to ``Run`` panel
   #.
 Click on ``Run Simulation`` button